 Claes Nobel Educators of the Year

-NSHSS is pleased to highlight our 2013 Claes Nobel Educators of the Year, presented to ten exemplary educators who have demonstrated an outstanding commitment to preparing students for success in college and in life.
+NSHSS is pleased to highlight our Claes Nobel Educators of the Year for 2014-2015, presented to ten exemplary educators who have demonstrated an outstanding commitment to preparing students for success in college and in life.
 These ten educators are among NSHSS’s student-nominated Claes Nobel Educators of Distinction program that recognizes educators who model best practices in teaching, are a positive influence for students and peers, and who have demonstrated outstanding leadership and excellence in education, as well as community engagement.
 Since the inception of the Educators of Distinction program in 2004, NSHSS has recognized more than 38,000 educators worldwide.